Pusha T: 2010–2011: Solo career beginnings

 The first single from Fear of God II: Let Us Pray was leaked onto the Internet on July 8, 2011.
 The song, titled "Trouble on My Mind", features Odd Future frontman Tyler, The Creator.
 The EP's second single, "Amen", was released September 13, 2011.
 The song, originally meant for Young Jeezy, was produced by Shawty Redd and features verses from Kanye West and Young Jeezy, respectively.
 After the EP's release on November 8, the project debuted at number 66 on the Billboard 200 with 8,900 copies sold in its first week released.
 It also entered at number ten on Billboard's R&B/Hip-Hop Albums, at number eight on Billboard's Top Rap Albums, and at number 25 on its Digital Albums chart.

 In 2011, Pusha T appeared on the second season of the HBO series How to Make It in America.
 He played the role of a henchman for Urban Caribbean League.
 After the release of his EP, Pusha T started working on his solo debut studio album, which would be executively produced by Kanye West.
 Pusha also said that after the release of his solo debut album and the Re-Up Gang mixtape, Long Live the Cane, Clipse would also reunite and release another album.
-In late 2011, Pusha made a guest appearance on English pop music|pop singer Pixie Lott's "What Do You Take Me For?", the second single from her second studio album Young Foolish Happy.
+In late 2011, Pusha made a guest appearance on English pop singer Pixie Lott's "What Do You Take Me For?", the second single from her second studio album Young Foolish Happy.
 The song was a hit single in the UK, peaking at number ten on the UK Top 40.
+Clipse then went on a full hiatus as his brother renamed himself "No Malice" and pursued a brief Christian hip-hop career.